Authenticating Requests

 menu you will find theAPI Keys

-section. - Create new NUA Key: Create and add a new API Key.
+section. - Create new API Key: Create and add a new API Key.

 - Copy the generated key: Copy the key.